Here’s a great article from SitePoint

 Here’s a short list exploring the most notable changes in the project structure in Nuxt 3 compared to Nuxt 2.
 In Nuxt 3:

-• The use of the pages/ directory is optional.
-You can build your app only with app.vue as a main component and other components placed in the components/ folder.
-If that’s the case, vue-router won’t be used and the app’s build will be much lighter.
+folder.
+If that’s the case, vue-router won’t be used and the app’s build will be much lighter. - A new

-• A new composables/ directory is added.
-Each composable added here is auto-imported so you can use it directly in your application.
+directory is added.
+Each composable added here is auto-imported so you can use it directly in your application. - A new

 Building a Minimal Blog With Nuxt 3